 MSc Integrated Product Design

-The master's programme in Integrated Product Design teaches students to create sustainable products, services, systems and business models.
-In one of two distinct specialisations, students explore either design and functionality aspects of products in relation to users and markets, or the management of innovation and product development processes.
+The master's programme in Integrated Product Design teaches students how to create sustainable products, services, systems and business models.
+In one of two distinct specialisations, students either explore product, service and system design in relation to users and markets, or management of innovation and product development processes.
 Graduates have the expertise for careers in a wide range of industrial and business sectors.

 Integrated Product Design at KTH

-In today’s fast-changing global market, engineers need advanced knowledge and highly developed skills in how to create competitive and sustainable products, services and business models.
+Engineers need advanced knowledge and highly developed skills to create competitive and sustainable products, services, and business models in today's fast-changing global market.
 The master's programme in Integrated Product Design offers two specialisation tracks: Industrial Design Engineering and Innovation Management and Product Development.
-The programme comprises a mixture of mandatory courses, track-specific courses and elective courses offering students the opportunity to select courses that match their interests and career goals.
-During the programme, students will have contact with industry, and projects are often conducted in co-operation with companies or organisations, providing students with valuable experience from practice.
+The programme comprises a mixture of mandatory, track-specific and elective courses, allowing you to select courses that match your interests and career goals.
+During the programme, you will have contact with industry, and projects are often conducted in cooperation with companies or organisations, providing you with valuable experience from practice.

-In the final degree project, students perform in-depth work on a problem from industry, society or academic research that is in line with selected specialisation.
-The degree project is supervised by an experienced researcher and can be performed in an industrial setting or an academic environment.
+In the final degree project, you perform in-depth work on a problem from industry, society, or academic research that aligns with your selected specialisation.
+The degree project is supervised by an experienced researcher and can be performed in an industrial or academic environment.

 The two-year programme (120 ECTS credits) is in English.
 Graduates are awarded a Master of Science degree.
 Activities within the programme are mainly held at the KTH Campus in Stockholm by KTH’s School of Industrial Engineering and Management.